-September is National Recovery MonthSeptember 4th, 2019 // Tags: addiction, mental health, recovery
+September is National Recovery MonthSeptember 4th, 2019 // Tags: addiction, mental health, recovery, recovery support

 Every September for the past 30 years, the Substance Abuse and Mental Health Services Administration (SAMHSA) has sponsored Recovery Month.
 This important national observance is aimed at increasing awareness and understanding of mental and substance use disorders and celebrating the people who get up each morning and bravely continue the journey of recovery.